-Starting March 9th, 2016 Dulcie Witman will currently be hosting a bi-weekly writing group in Topsham, Maine from 6:30 - 8:30pm.
+Starting up again this fall, Dulcie Witman will be hosting a bi-weekly writing group in Topsham, Maine from 6:30 - 8:30pm.
 Cost is $30-40 per session, a sliding scale of sorts.
 Coffee, tea and writing chocolate and prompts provided.
+Dates TBA.

 Contact firstname.lastname@example.org if you're interested in joining.

 We are exuberant, spiritual, playful, raucous, serious, centered, intense, brave, feral, explorers.
 We are creative, compassionate, introverts and extroverts, truth-seekers and truth-sayers, badasses with good taste.
 We're moody, needy, high-maintenance noise-makers; nature and animal lovers, tree-huggers, cooks, painters, gardeners, singer-songwriters, dancers, Reiki masters, body workers, therapists and world travelers.
 We are mothers, grandmothers, daughters, sons that used to be daughters, sisters, sexpots, crackpots and former addicts.
 We meditate, we write and we're not even all writers.

 We're also so much more which is why we invite you to join us.
 You'll belong.